 When Excel Is No Longer Enough: From Loose Spreadsheets to Integrated Calculation Power

 In many organizations, Excel plays a silent leading role.
 It is flexible, familiar, and anyone can quickly model something in it.
 But that freedom has a downside: Excel files become larger, more complex, more error-prone — and eventually, an informal calculation core of the company resides somewhere in a folder on the server.
+A publisher of construction cost information ran into exactly that problem.

 The Problem: A Calculation System That Stopped When It Got Interesting

+The organization worked with a central Oracle application that knew exactly what a component cost: for example, a square meter of masonry, made up of material, labor, equipment, and subcontractors.
 But as soon as further calculations were needed — for example, to work from hundreds of cost elements towards the total cost of a complete house — the system stopped.
 The application couldn't make the step up.

 And so happened what happens in very many organizations: Excel took over.